MacMan231/Warfare-Chronicles/README.md

 This is a front-end prototype designed for **concept demonstration only**.
 It does not store real credentials or connect to classified systems.
 All data is for **simulation** and **educational use**.
 Proper security measures and authentication protocols must be implemented for real-world deployment.

+---

+## ✍️ Original Work

+**Warfare Chronicles** is an original project concept, interface, and design fully built by **Tyvon McBride** for use in AI-driven military strategy simulation and government analysis workflows.

+> Built with intent.
+Aligned with innovation.
+Committed to national defense.